JakeLi2001/mini-sql-projects/animal_shelter/README.md

 3. What are the top 2 common outcomes (adoption, transfer, etc.) for each animal type?
 4. Top 10 year and month that has the most intakes.
 5. What is the average time between intake and adoption?
-6. (Extra) Use Tableau to create a map to visualize the locations where the stray animals are found.

 ## Answers
 1.